 Person-centred counselling at Harley Therapy™, London

 One of the foundations of training as a psychotherapist or counsellor will be exposure and practice in a person-centred approach.
-Most of our therapists will have experience in offering a person centred approach, and some specialise in it specifically.
+All of the therapists will have experience in offering a person centred approach, and some specialise in it specifically.
 Call us to find out more.

 - Mearns, David & Thorne, Brian (1999) 'Person-Centred Counselling in Action'.
 Sage Publications